Qovery/Replibyte/README.md

 | ...                                                                  | ...       |

 > Do you want to support an additional use-case?
 Feel free to [contribute](#contributing) by opening an issue or submitting a PR.

-## What is not RepliByte

-### RepliByte is not an ETL

-RepliByte is not an ETL like [AirByte](https://github.com/airbytehq/airbyte), [AirFlow](https://airflow.apache.org/), Talend, and it will never be.
-If you need to synchronize versatile data sources, you are better choosing a classic ETL.
-RepliByte is a tool for software engineers to help them to synchronize data from the same databases.
-With RepliByte, you can only replicate data from the same type of databases.
-As mentioned above, the primary purpose of RepliByte is to duplicate into different environments.
-You can see RepliByte as a specific use case of an ETL, where an ETL is more generic.

-### RepliByte is not a database backup tool

-Even if you can use RepliByte as a database backup tool, we have not designed it this way.
-It might change in the future, but at the moment
-RepliByte has not been designed to make all the checks needed to guarantee that the backup is consistent.

 ## Usage example